• Skip to primary navigation

 Facebook and Twitter are both important tools for networking and for interacting with your clients and readers, but many of us don’t realize that the number of hours we throw into these two social networks have very little ROI.

 I hear many writers say they’ve found assignments through Twitter.
-But if you’ve spent two hours a day on Twitter and received only a $1,200 assignment after two months, that’s actually a complete waste of your time, given that you could, with a topnotch query letter, have gotten than assignment in less than an hour.
+But if you’ve spent two hours a day on Twitter and received only a $1,200 assignment after two months, that’s actually a complete waste of your time, given that you could, with a topnotch pitch, have gotten that assignment in less than an hour.

 I’m not saying give up Twitter or Facebook, but I am saying that if you cut down the time you spend on those two social networks to half, you’ll find at least a couple of additional hours in your week, if not each day.